 - FBI conducted its study using the published method to determine whether cocaine users could be reliably distinguished from those exposed to cocaine in their daily work – that is, real-life exposure conditions.

 - FBI visited a well-known lab and conducted a study applying and validating the decontamination and calculation methods used.
 The FBI publication cited previous studies published by the lab in 1993, 2002, 2004, and 2005.

-- FBI’s conclusion means that by using this particular extended wash and kinetics calculation method, individuals legitimately exposed to cocaine in their daily work (attorneys prosecuting or defending drug charges, law enforcement officers handling drug evidence, crime laboratory employees, etc.) will not be at risk of being identified as cocaine users.
+- FBI’s conclusion means that by using this particularly extended wash and kinetics calculation method, individuals legitimately exposed to cocaine in their daily work (attorneys prosecuting or defending drug charges, law enforcement officers handling drug evidence, crime laboratory employees, etc.) will not be at risk of being identified as cocaine users.

 - As a result of the study, the FBI has now adopted this non-proprietary wash protocol.

-The extended wash procedure, cited by the FBI, was empirically developed over the last 30 years[ii] by studying washing characteristics of laboratory-contaminated samples and thousands of drug-user samples.
+The extended wash procedure, cited by the FBI, was empirically developed over the last 30 years[ii] by studying the washing characteristics of laboratory-contaminated samples and thousands of drug-user samples.
 These results have been published and shared with the hair testing community since first being developed.